Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 # 10~17x faster than what?
 A performance analysis of Intel' x86-simd-sort (AVX-512)

-**WIP: Please do not publish.**

 Author: Lukas Bergdoll @Voultapher
-Date: TODO (DD-MM-YYYY)
+Date: 10-06-2023 (DD-MM-YYYY)

 This is a performance analysis of the recently popularized [[1](https://www.phoronix.com/news/Intel-AVX-512-Quicksort-Numpy)] Intel AVX-512 sort implementation.

 > Intel Publishes Blazing Fast AVX-512 Sorting Library, Numpy Switching To It For 10~17x Faster Sorts

-This analysis will look at the performance of Intel' x86-simd-sort and how it compares to various other generic sort implementations such as the C++ standard library `std::sort` and another high-performance manually vectorized implementation vqsort.
+This analysis will look at the performance of Intel' x86-simd-sort and how it compares to various other generic sort implementations such as the C++ standard library `std::sort` and vqsort another high-performance manually vectorized sort implementation.
 Breaking down complex performance characteristics into a single number is tricky and might have little predictive power.
 This analysis aims to put that '10~17x' number into perspective and how it relates to other high-performance implementations.

-TL;DR: Benchmarking is tricky and there are faster implementations in various aspects.
+TL;DR: Benchmarking is tricky.
+If you are using x86-simd-sort, you can get better overall performance and avoid catastrophic scaling for certain input patterns by using vqsort + Clang.
+In addition it is shown that hardware specific manual vectorization with wide AVX-512 SIMD is not the only way to write efficient software. ipnsort demonstrates comparable performance to x86-simd-sort while being generic, optimized for more than only peak performance and only using up to SSE2 instructions.

 ---